30. 08. 2024 Daniel Degasperi Blue Team, SEC4U

 The case proposed

-Let us consider the assumption that we want to detect the creation of a considerable amount of files on a Windows system in a very short period of time.
-This could certainly indicate a very normal routine activity of the system (updates/upgrades), but there could also be the possibility (not so remote) of detecting a mass encryption action, typical behaviour of ransomware.
+Suppose we want to detect the creation of a considerable number of files on a Windows system over a very short period of time.
+This could certainly indicate very normal, routine activity on a system (e.g., updates/upgrades), but there’s also the (not so remote) possibility you’re detecting a mass encryption action, a typical behavior of ransomware.

 The idea is therefore to define a rule that triggers an alert when the total number of files created on the same machine by the same process exceeds a certain threshold.